eea/eea.reportnet3.api.fme/doc/help/src/reader-parameters.md

 If set to `No`, interpretation is *not* performed and all values are passed to FME as text regardless of the declared type.

 ### Parse geometry
 If set to `Yes`, FME will try to convert a geometry column to an FME geometry.
 The geometry column will be dropped from schema.
-The name of the geometry column will be stored in the format paramater `reportnet_geom_column`.
+The name of the geometry column will be stored in the format parameter `reportnet_geom_column`.

 If set to `No`, FME will not attempt to create an FME geometry.
 All geometry columns from Reportnet 3 will maintain their json representation.

 ### Default geom column for all feature types
-For Reportnet 3 tables that contain multiple geometry fields, this setting controls wich of them should be used by FME.
-The default behaviour is to use the first occuring geometry column in Reportnet 3 table definition.
+For Reportnet 3 tables that contain multiple geometry fields, this setting controls which of them should be used by FME.
+The default behavior is to use the first occurring geometry column in Reportnet 3 table definition.

 ## Schema Attributes
 ### Additional Attributes to Expose